-Moving Tryg to the "Next Level" through smarter procurement
+Moving Tryg to 'Next Level' with smarter procurement

 A combination of a highly competitive market and severe weather events had seen Tryg’s combined ratio increase over recent years.
 Needing to reduce costs, Tryg worked with Efficio to create a Next Level Sourcing (NLS) programme – delivering significant, rapid and sustainable savings.